New regulations on septic systems in Pennsylvania have some area officials worried it could wreak havoc on the economy.

 DEP approved the use of septic systems in a small residential development in an exceptional value watershed in Pine Creek in Berks County.

-Page 2 of 3 - The approval of the septic systems was appealed to the Environmental Hearing Board (EHB) on the basis that water quality in Pine Creek would not be properly maintained and protected under Chapter 93 antidegradation requirements.
+The approval of the septic systems was appealed to the Environmental Hearing Board (EHB) on the basis that water quality in Pine Creek would not be properly maintained and protected under Chapter 93 antidegradation requirements.

 The DEP used a groundwater plume analysis using a model to design constructed wetlands to assert that nitrate would not reach the creek because the natural wetland present on the site would effectively remove the nitrate.